marco-mariotti/qjob/docs/tutorial.rst

 Introduction to computing clusters and queueing systems
 -------------------------------------------------------
+*Skip this if you're already familiar with the topic*

 A *cluster* is a computational infrastructure consisting of a multitude of computers (called *nodes*) connected in a network.
 A cluster may contain hundreds or thousands